Approximating the coefficients of the Bessel functions: Representations of invertible graded rings of operators

 \subsection{Main result}

 We state and prove the main result of this section.
 One of its direct consequences is the existence of an invertible element of $\mathcal{L}$ given that $\text{dim}(V_i)=\text{dim}(R_i)\geq 1$ for all $i\geq 1$, see \Cref{cor:bijection2}.
 However, for this to be true, we must assume that $K\subset\text{center}(R)$ based on \Cref{cor:invertible_center}, otherwise no elements of $\mathcal{L}$ will be invertible.
+We must also assume that a sequence of invertible matrices exists.